bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-Finally, when we talk about this, I want to add one more option, and that&apos;s called box-sizing.
+<p>Finally, when we talk about this, I want to add one more option, and
+that&apos;s called box-sizing.
 And what box-sizing does is it takes some of the math out of that additive height and additive width.
 What your options are is you can have content-box, so box-sizing content-box, and that&apos;s just your default additive.
-You&apos;re going to have to remember how much space you&apos;re using.
+You&apos;re going to have to remember how much space you&apos;re using.</p>

-The next one is called border-box.
-And border-box actually takes the width, the content, the padding, and the border all into consideration.
+<p>The next one is called border-box.
+And border-box actually takes the
+width, the content, the padding, and the border all into consideration.
 So, if you say you want the width to be 200 pixels, it&apos;s not going to actually make the element 200 pixels.
 It&apos;s going to make it 200 pixels minus the padding and border.
-One of the last things to remember is that we&apos;ll take into account padding and border, it won&apos;t take into account margin.
+One of the last things to remember is that we&apos;ll take into account padding and border, it won&apos;t take into account margin.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 166. measurements (94) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">